 Use this stage to demonstrate architectural breadth and depth without random implementation details.

-What does the company value?
+What the company is evaluating

-Ability to think big
+Ability to think at the system level

 - Identify architectural bottlenecks